MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Type: string
 * Default: "MumbleRubyPluginbot"

 The name of your bot.
-Be aware that on most servers you are not allowed to use white spaces or other special characters.
+Be aware that on most Mumble servers you are not allowed to use white spaces or other special characters.

 mumble:password
 ^^^^^^^^^^^^^^^